 Holiday cookies packed with dried cranberries, white chocolate chips and toasted chopped walnuts, then sprinkled with sea salt.
-Chewy, nutty (half of the flour is almond flour), cinnamony … and irresistible.
+These cookies are fabulously chewy, nutty (half of the flour is almond flour), cinnamony … and irresistible.

-DYK?
+Oh and guess what?
 These festive cookies are a favorite of Santa.
-Serve them alongside some cold milk.
+Serve them alongside a cold glass of milk.
 Or, in our house, by Santa’s request, a cold beer.

 I asked Lucca what we should leave for Santa on Christmas Eve this year.
 His response after pondering the question a bit: “Mamma, I’m gonna leave Santa vegetables.
 To make him strong, mamma.”
 Hmmmm.
 Good idea, kiddo.
 Maybe we’ll leave him vegetables AND these cookies.
 I mean, I’m sure he’d love Lucca’s favorite veggies (that frozen blend of corn, peas and carrots …), but Santa needs a little bit of sugar to keep him going all night.
 Don’t ya think?

-These cookies are packed with all the goodies that should be in a Christmas cookie – walnuts, cranberries and white chocolate (we love the Ghirardelli chips).
-And they’re made with butter, so you know they’re good.
+And they’re made with real butter, so you know they’re good.
 What’s a good Christmas cookie without butter?

 Have you baked with almond flour before?
 I love the nutty flavor almond flour imparts and they give the cookie a great chewy texture.
-Plus, I like replacing half of the white flour with something a little more nutritious.
+Plus, I like replacing half of the white flour with something a little more nutritious – almond flour is superior over white flour when it comes to protein, fiber and healthy fats.
 These cookies call for 1/2 white and 1/2 almond flour.

-These cookies are easy to make and only require one bowl for mixing.
+These cookies are easy to make and only require one bowl for mixing – that means an easier recipe and less clean-up.
 That’s a win in my book!
 Especially if you have little Santa’s helpers with you in the kitchen like I do.

 Add these pretty little cookies to your Christmas cookie list this year.
 Santa will thank you!

-Here’s how to make these Cranberry White Chocolate Walnut Cookies:
+Here’s how to make these yummy Cranberry White Chocolate Walnut Cookies: